mostrovoi/videorental/README.md

 There has been identified 4 different bounded contexts i.e. customer lifecycle (customer), film lifecycle (purchases), filmtransactions (rentals)  and filmpayments (payments).
 There could be a fifth, gamification, but for the time being bonuscard has been modelled as a value object for customer.

-We used package by feature, i.e. screaming architecture, giving us the following features:
+We used package by feature, i.e. screaming architecture, giving us the following benefits:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- We can see immediately, just by opening the project, what the application does